Aviation Authorities

 The regulatory objectives for aviation terminal charges are broadly similar to those above.

-There is procedure for an airport authority, the Irish Aviation Authority or an airport user responsible for carriage of passengers or freight to appeal a determination.
+There is a procedure for an airport authority, the Irish Aviation Authority or an airport user responsible for the carriage of passengers or freight to appeal a determination.
 An appeal panel is constituted for such purpose.